iloveitaly/clean-browser/README.md

 ## TODO

 - [ ] Indicate in python config that this is macOS only in poetry config?
+I wonder if pyobjc does this in some way?
 - [ ] move blacklist files into example area of repo
 - [x] look at previous tasks and see if links are contained there before including them again
 - [ ] support google chrome canary